Xiucheng-Zhang/XiuchengZhang/_pages/about.md

 My research interests lie in Human-Computer Interaction (HCI), Social Computing and Human-Centered Design.
 Specifically, my focus includes:
 1. Understanding human cognition to align the minds of humans and AI, thereby optimizing the experience of human-AI collaboration.
-2. Exploring how AI can provide emotional support and higher-level cognitive assistance to humans, such as value-driven guidance and fostering creative thinking.
+2. Exploring how AI can provide emotional support and higher-level cognitive assistance to humans, such as emotional support and fostering creative thinking.

 Overall, I am passionate about considering the role of AI from the perspective of a partner or friend, and the support they can offer us (I am a huge fan of Jarvis).
 I also look forward to utilizing more research opportunities in the future to further refine and clarify my research direction.